 Some examples of scholarships for the Master in International Business in Africa.

 African students.
 Africa is increasingly being put aside from international circuits.
-As a result; it is necessary to create initiatives and dialogues so that African countries can have access to the few advantages that globalization brings them.
+As a result; it is necessary to create initiatives and dialogues so that African countries can have access to the few advantages that globalisation brings them.
 It is essential to train African experts who know Western management patterns as well as business know-how, getting them to know how to adapt these patterns to their culture.
-At EENI we fully believe in Africa, and we think it is necessary that they find their place in globalized business.
+At EENI we fully believe in Africa, and we think it is necessary that they find their place in globalised business.
 As far as we can; we will keep on making our small contribution.

 EENI Scholarships Africa (En).

 Maimouna SAKO (Ivory Coast).
 Maimouna participated in our scholarship programme for the Master in International Business.
 Currently; she works as a “Procurement Officer” in the African Development Bank.

 Paterson Ngatchou.
 He arrived in Spain from Cameroon with a career in Business Administration.
 We give a scholarship for the Master in International Business; Paterson has been one of our best students.
 Today, he is a professor of the foreign trade EENI.
 Furthermore, he works as Export Director in a major Spanish company travelling all over the world.

 “We have worked with Paterson for many years, if I had to highlight something is his righteousness; he has worked at several companies as Director of the foreign trade, and all of them has ended up being friends with their Directors.
 Few people have travelled so many countries like him.
 Pat always reminds me of the importance of African values, the African humanity always latent in African people, that sometimes in Europe we have lost.
 Pat is also a great friend.”
 Pedro Nonell - Director of EENI